Quirinus/MXLU_Documentation/README.md

 - maybe add http://www.medianxl.com/t86-how-spell-damage-works as a new page in concepts, but rewritten a bit?
 - Change all non-tag < and > to &lt; and &gt;
 - faq: What are Challenges?, lc0 req exactly lvl 5, not at most; What are Uberquests? maybe add heroics. maybe change color from blue to something normal?
-- fix/update uber locations and parent levels in quest reference list
 - check if there's still 2 Linarian's Legacy enabled: one with +2 Life on Striking (the real one) and the other with 1% Reanimate as: Inarius (the legacy one enabled by mistake)... kinda hard to disapprove it without files.
 - compare MO/UMO ingame and in the docs (mainly for missing/extra + and - signs and a few letter changes), I think I updated all, but it doesn't hurt to check.
 I tihnk you can use legacy umo from ss. (also, obv, stun attack with length is fine)
 - (kor) extract monster animations
-- try to contact tub about updating his online skillpoint planner first, if he doesn't respond again, do this: remove tub page link, and link to his page when saving in skillpoint planner and replace it with online docs skillpoint planner
+- try to contact tub about updating his online skillpoint planner first, if he doesn't respond again (edit: he's not responding, I sent him a mail...), do this: remove tub page link, and link to his page when saving in skillpoint planner and replace it with online docs skillpoint planner
 - check korcola's guide/post for uber details and rewrite them if necessary: http://www.medianxl.com/t6739p100-mxlu-xvc-docs-2-94-unfinished#185409
 - script to make the oskills list into the char oskills with description (+add their ingame description from new skills.txt + tbls)
-- update the about page with detailed changes/credits
-- http://www.medianxl.com/t6275p40-xvc-bugsfeedback#173660 check in files and ingame, then fix
-- TU spear Ravenbeak check str stats if they match the docs, check multiple tiers... maybe wait for files to check this one...
 - fix hit causes monsters to flee % on all pages. check in the files (RW,TU,SU). hmmmmm fix or show the real value which is x*100/128% or floored value instead of x%
 - abbreviation page, remove old: http://www.medianxl.com/t6739p90-mxlu-xvc-docs-2-94-unfinished#183314 , http://www.medianxl.com/t6739p90-mxlu-xvc-docs-2-94-unfinished#183416
 - gems and runes, bg/shadow: http://www.medianxl.com/t6774-poll-items-with-no-transparent-background#183234 , http://www.medianxl.com/t6739p70-mxlu-xvc-docs-2-94-unfinished#183051
-- Skill tree names on Character pages --> check if you agree with tree names or some should be changed (I'm not sure about some), post in the thread
-- I added new uber pics: Athulua, Witch, Zorun Tzin and Void.
-Check if you agree with it, and post in the thread if not.
-- skillpoint planner fix letter upper case
 - Make all item/gem/etc. pictures PNG.
 Reorder the picture file paths to make more sense.
+- check if on hover images in the SU page are cached once they're first loaded. maybe make them all precache with a loop that places them in a hidden div.

 Suggestions: